What typeS of events do you service?

 What is the required deposit to secure your services?

-Our deposit is 50% of your total booking and goes towards your final balance.
+We require a non-refundable deposit of 50% down.
+The remaining balance is due 2 weeks prior to your event.
 When you contact us about an event, we’ll save your date for seven days after contacting us.
 Your date is officially booked when you sign our contract and pay your deposit.
-The remaining balance is due two weeks prior to your event.

-What makes you different from other DJ services?
+What makes stumptown Djs different from other DJ services?

 Three things set us apart from the rest.
 When you book with Stumptown DJs, we provide:

 1. Access to our user-friendly music database to create your very own wedding playlist.
 (We do the mixing, of course.)